1. Meat exports – New Zealand requirements

 The use of hormonal growth promotants (HGPs) is strictly controlled in bovine animals (cattle).
 You cannot export meat from animals implanted with HGP to the European Union and some other countries where the use of HGP is banned.

 Meat products must be packed and labelled to ensure they're secure and the contents can be traced to the official assurances (export certificates) that apply to them.
-Security devices, which help protect the integrity of the products, have to be approved by MPI.
+Official devices, which help protect the integrity of the products, have to be approved by MPI.

 Has this been useful?
 Give us your feedback